 (CoP14 Prop.
 4) Botswana and Namibia propose replacing the current annotation governing trade for the four African Elephant populations currently included in Appendix II (i.e. Botswana, Namibia, South Africa and Zimbabwe).
 The new text would establish annual commercial trade quotas for raw ivory in compliance with the procedures outlined in Resolution Conf.
 10.10 (Rev. CoP12), subject to certain other conditions.
 Aside from raw ivory, trade in other elephant products is not specifically mentioned in the proposed annotation, whereas the current version does include trade options for other elephant products.
 Consequently, the intention of the proposal remains confused and fails to address the guidelines in Resolution Conf.
-11.21 (Rev. CoP13) which state: "for species transferred from Appendix I to II subject to an annotation that specifies the types of specimen included in the Appendix, specimens that are not specifically included in the annotation shall be deemed to be specimens of species include in Appendix I and the trade in them shall be regulated accordingly".
+11.21 (Rev. CoP13) which state: "for species transferred from Appendix I to II subject to an annotation that specifies the types of specimen included in the Appendix, specimens that are not specifically included in the annotation shall be deemed to be specimens of species included in Appendix I and the trade in them shall be regulated accordingly".
 It needs to be resolved whether other elephant specimens-including those currently eligible for trade-are deemed specimens of species included in Appendix I. If not, it appears the proponents would be expanding the scope of their tabled proposal if they move to include provision for trade in other elephant products.
 Consequently, this proposal is likely to become engulfed in a procedural debate.

 (CoP14 Prop.
 5) Botswana proposes changing the annotation governing the inclusion of its elephant population in Appendix II by expanding the scope of trade in leather goods and live animals to allow transactions for commercial purposes; introducing annual quotas for raw ivory pursuant to the requirements of Resolution Conf.
 10.10 (Rev. CoP12) and certain other conditions; and providing for another one-off conditional sale of not more than 40 t of raw ivory.
-This last-mentioned would be from government-owned stocks and only exported to CITES Secretariat-certified trading partners whose national legislation would preclude exportation of the ivory, and whose domestic trade controls
+This last-mentioned would be from government-owned stocks and only exported to CITES Secretariat-certified trading partners whose national legislation would preclude exportation of the ivory, and whose domestic trade controls the wildlife trade monitoring network demonstrate compliance with the requirements of Resolution Conf.

-A proposal by Botswana seeks approval for a one-off conditional sale of up to 40 tonnes of raw ivory to help meet the costs of elephant conservation, although the oneoff sale of raw ivory approved for Botswana, Namibia and South Africa at CoP12 in 2002 has still not occurred. demonstrate compliance with the requirements of Resolution Conf.
 10.10 (Rev. CoP12).
 The conditional one-off sale of raw ivory approved for Botswana, Namibia and South Africa at CoP12 in 2002 has not yet occurred (see section 9).
 Botswana has Africa's largest elephant population, up to 175 000 animals, and since 2002 a considerable volume of ivory has accumulated from natural and management-related mortalities.
 Botswana aims to sell this ivory to help meet the costs of elephant conservation, including support to rural communities negatively affected by living close to large elephant populations.